bibhas2/jcal/README.md

 - April 25, 2022 from 9:00AM to 9:30AM Eastern Time.
 - April 26, 2022 from 9:00AM to 9:30AM Eastern Time.

-Notice how the start ane end date/time are for the first day only.
+Notice how the start and end date/time are for the first day only.

 ```java
 var tz = TimeZone.getTimeZone("America/New_York");